-The study was performed with 60 patients (51 women, and nine men) presenting to the XXX University Medial Faculty Physical Medicine and Rehabilitation Department, Turkey.
-Patients aged 18-50 years and diagnosed with MPS who had pain upper back region were enrolled in the study.
+This study was performed with 60 patients (51 women, and nine men) presenting at the Marmara University Faculty of Medicine, Department of Physical Medicine and Rehabilitation, Türkiye.
+Patients aged 18-50 years and diagnosed with MPS who had pain in their upper back region were enrolled in this study.
 A total of 4 points were applied.
-The points that are bilateral and the most painful are selected.
+The points which were bilateral and the most painful were selected.
 When the selected trigger points were palpated, explosive and spontaneous pain occurred.
-Patients diagnosed with fibromyalgia syndrome based on ACR criteria, with cervical disc lesion, cervical radiculopathy, or myelopathy, those who had undergone neck or shoulder surgery in the year prior to the study, or using drug because of psychological problems, and pregnant women were excluded from the study.
-Patient consenting to take part in the study were informed about the research aim and methodology.
-Written consent was received from all the individuals taking part.
-The participants' sociodemographic characteristics (sex, body weight, and height) were recorded (Table 1).
-Data were collected using a Visual Analogue Scale (VAS), the Beck Depression Inventory, and the Neck Pain and Disability Scale.
-Joint neck ROM and pain pressure thresholds were also measured.
+Those patients diagnosed with fibromyalgia syndrome based on ACR criteria, with cervical disc lesion, cervical radiculopathy, or myelopathy, those who had undergone neck or shoulder surgery within the year prior to this study, those using drugs due to psychological problems and pregnant women were excluded from this study (Supplementary Figure 1).